cssr-tools/pymm/README.md

 # For contributions/testing/linting, install the dev-requirements
 pip install -r dev-requirements.txt
 ```
-Depending on the location where OpenFOAM is installed, then before running pymm (inside the vpymm Python environment), you need to enter the OpenFoam environment:
+Depending on the location where OpenFOAM is installed, then before running pymm (inside the vpymm Python environment), you need to enter the OpenFOAM environment:
 ```bash
 # Check where openFOAM is installed
 echo $WM_PROJECT_DIR